Main Redevelopment Page

 Media Release 26 March 2019 (786KB)

 An extensive Tender process for Design and Project Management Services for the redevelopment of the NSOP “Option 2” was completed and reported to Council on 25 June 2018.
-Project Managers (NS Projects) and Architects (Brewster Hjorth Architects and sub consultant team) have been appointed to redevelop the NSOP complex.
+Architects (Brewster Hjorth Architects and sub consultant team) have been appointed to redevelop the NSOP complex.

 A mayoral minute was put to Council whereby Council resolved to